tracim/tracim/doc/BUILD.md

     pip install -r requirements-test.txt
     pip install -e "."

-If you want to use PostgreSQL, MySQL or MariaDB database engine instead of the default one (SQLite bundled with python), you need to install the python driver for those databases that are supported by SQLAlchemy.
+If you want to use PostgreSQL, database engine instead of the default one (SQLite bundled with python), you need to install the python driver for those databases that are supported by SQLAlchemy.

-For PostgreSQL and MariaDB/MySQL, those are shortcuts to install Tracim with test and specific driver.
+For PostgreSQL, those are shortcuts to install Tracim with test and specific driver.

 For PostgreSQL:

     pip install -r requirements-db-postgres.txt

-For MySQL/MariaDB:

-    pip install -r requirements-db-mysql.txt

 If you want to store files on s3, you need to install the S3 driver: